ctxswitch/shutter/README.md

 ## Usage

-Install the gem.
+#### Install the gem.

     $ gem install shutter

-Create the initial configuration files.
+#### Create the initial configuration files.

     $ shutter --init

-Modify the files to meet your required settings.
-There are several files:
+#### Modify the files to meet your required settings.

+There are several files that you can modify:
 * **base.ipt:**  The one file to rule them all.
 Modifying this file is optional as it is the template that is used to build the firewall.
 If you do modify the file, just make sure you include the appropriate placeholder directives to allow shutter to dynamically fill in the rules.
 It is possible to leave out any unwanted placeholders.
+By default the files are will be found in the */etc/shutter.d* directory
 * **iface.dmz:**  Enter any private interfaces that will be unprotected by the firewall.
 One per line.
 * **ip.allow:**  A list of IP addresses and ranges that are allowed to access the 'private' ports
 * **ip.deny:**  A list of IP addresses and ranges that are denied access to both public and private ports.